MLOPTPSU/FedTorch/README.md

 }
 ```

-### Acknowledgement
+### Acknowledgement and Disclaimer
+This repository is developed mainly by [MM.
+Kamani](https://github.com/mmkamani7) based on our group's research on distributed and federated learning algorithms.
+We also developed the works of other groups' proposed methods using FedTorch for a better comparison.
+However, this repo is not the official code for those methods other than our group's.
 Some parts of the initial stages of this repository were based on a forked repo of Local SGD code from Tao Lin, which is not public now.